google-ar/three.ar.js/API.md

 ### boolean THREE.ARUtils.isARKit(vrDisplay)

 Takes a [VRDisplay] instance and returns a boolean whether or not this is an ARKit-based iOS device.
-### Promise<THREE.Mesh> THREE.ARUtils.loadBlocksModel(objPath, mtlPath?)
+### Promise<THREE.Mesh> THREE.ARUtils.loadPolyModel(objPath, mtlPath?)

 Takes a path for an OBJ model and optionally a path for an MTL texture and returns a promise resolving to a [THREE.Mesh] loaded with the appropriate material.
-Can be used on downloaded models from Blocks.
+Can be used on downloaded models from [Poly].

 ### void THREE.ARUtils.placeObjectAtHit(object, hit, easing=1, applyOrientation=false)